tcl-mirror/tclhttpd/README.md

 VERSION SUMMARY

-Version 4.0 adds support for Tcl 8.6, and integrates TclOO
+Version 4.0 adds support for Tcl 8.6, and integrates TclOO.
+The /lib directory has been moved to /modules, and the layout of modules now mirrors that of Tcllib.
+DirectOO adds the ability to implement dynamic content with TclOO objects.
+This version adds bootstrap and markdown support.

 Version 3.5 has various bug fixes, improvements to the docs, and some sample applications.
 3.5.1 adds a mail client module.